 Connected Communities book series

-We are delighted to announce, with Policy Press, a new book series drawing on research from collaborative projects across the Connected Communities programme.
+We are delighted to announce, with Policy Press, the first books in the series drawing on research from collaborative projects across the Connected Communities programme.
 The series is titled Creating a New Knowledge Landscape.

 Bringing together interdisciplinary research, culture and creativity, and the expertise and insights of communities themselves, the series provides a focus for critical discussion of how we combine academic and public knowledge, and why we should.

 Series Editors: Keri Facer, University of Bristol and George McKay, University of East Anglia.

 The overarching aim of the series is to make a substantive contribution in three areas:

 - to the theoretical and empirical understanding of the role of communities (in contrast to, for example, individuals, policy makers, ‘societies’) in addressing contemporary individual, societal and global concerns.

 - to the theory and practice of interdisciplinarity – in particular, to the bringing together of arts, humanities and social sciences perspectives and methods.